-If your goal is to bulk archive a couple, dozens, or even hundreds of Notes databases, you should consider SWING Seascape for Notes.
+If your goal is to bulk archive a couple, dozens, or even hundreds of Lotus Notes databases, you should consider SWING Seascape for Notes.
 It produces standalone, browsable archives.
-If you aim to store your records on a SharePoint server or Office 365—now or later on—then the SharePoint Uploader module will do that job for you.
+It also includes the SharePoint Uploader module to let you store your records on a SharePoint server or Office 365.

 |SWING PDF Converter||SWING Seascape|

 |Users||Business Users, Administrators, Developers||Administrators|

 |Usage scenarios||Day-to-day export of documents and emails in the Notes client (interactively using the toolbar icon).|